open-mmlab/mmpretrain/configs/revvit/README.md

 | `revvit-small_3rdparty_in1k`\* | From scratch |   22.44    |   4.58    |   79.87   |   94.90   | [config](revvit-small_8xb256_in1k.py) | [model](https://download.openmmlab.com/mmclassification/v0/revvit/revvit-base_3rdparty_in1k_20221213-87a7b0a5.pth) |
 | `revvit-base_3rdparty_in1k`\*  | From scratch |   87.34    |   17.49   |   81.81   |   95.56   | [config](revvit-base_8xb256_in1k.py)  | [model](https://download.openmmlab.com/mmclassification/v0/revvit/revvit-small_3rdparty_in1k_20221213-a3a34f5c.pth) |

 *Models with * are converted from the [official repo](https://github.com/facebookresearch/SlowFast).
 The config files of these models are only for inference.
-We haven't reprodcue the training results.*
+We haven't reproduce the training results.*

 ## Citation